 Exacerbations may also be due to environmental pollutants such as smoke particulate matter, sulfur dioxide, nitrogen dioxide, and ozone, as well as exposure to other irritants, such as cleaning products, hair salon products, and other chemicals.

-Smoking, or other significant exposure to smoke, is noted in most people with COPD.
+Smoking, or other significant exposure to smoke, environmental irritants, or pollutants, is noted in most people with COPD.
 Components of smoke lead to impaired integrity of the tight junctions between lung epithelial cells, stimulate inflammation, and have been shown to decrease respiratory tract mucociliary clearance, increasing the likelihood of microbial pathogens penetrating the normally sterile lower respiratory tract.
 The presence of microbial flora leads to antigen presentation and stimulation of the innate and then the adaptive immune response.
 Over time, chronic irritation by smoke and the inflammatory response leads to emphysema, hypertrophy of airway mucus glands, small airway fibrosis, and a decrease in the elastic recoil of the lung.
 The decrease in elastic recoil (due to emphysema) and/or obstruction of the small airways due to inflammation, edema, and hypersecretion of mucus leads to decreased FEV1 and FEV1/FVC.
 Hyperinflation that results from airflow limitation is a main cause of dyspnea.
 Unlike asthma, airflow limitation in COPD is not fully reversible with medical therapy.
 Furthermore, while the pathogenesis of both asthma and COPD is rooted in inflammation, the specific inflammatory process differs between these disorders.
 However, a substantial number of patients with COPD do have a component of airflow obstruction that is reversible with bronchodilator therapy.
 Indeed, inhaled bronchodilators (beta-2-agonists and anticholinergics) are one of the primary forms of therapy for all patients with COPD, because, in addition to bronchodilation, they have also been shown to decrease dynamic hyperinflation.

 Acute exacerbations have significant impact on activity level, functional status, and quality of life experienced by people with COPD.
 Moreover, recovery from exacerbations may be prolonged, and some patients never regain their prior level of lung function and/or functional status.
 There is evidence to suggest that exacerbations not only tend to be more frequent and more severe as COPD progresses, but may themselves accelerate the decline in lung function in COPD.
 Indeed, some patients may also be at increased risk for COPD exacerbations (i.e., have a phenotype of increased susceptibility) independent of disease severity.
 Currently recommended assessment of COPD patients includes confirmation of the diagnosis, determination of the severity of the airflow obstruction, assessment of symptoms, as well as assessment of the risk of exacerbations.
 People with severe or very severe airflow obstruction, those with a history of two or more exacerbations in the preceding year, or those with history of hospitalization due to exacerbation in the previous year are considered at high risk of subsequent exacerbations.
 Several additional factors are also associated with exacerbations and/or hospitalizations for COPD.
 COPD exacerbations, particularly those requiring hospitalization, are associated with increased mortality, as well as significant healthcare costs.